Jordan-Pierce/CoralNet-Toolbox/README.md

 - ✏️ Annotate: Create patches manually or from annotations
 - 👁️ Visualize: See points / patches on images
 - 🧩 Patches: Extract from annotated images
 - 📍  Points: Sample using various methods (Uniform, Random, Stratified
+- 🟣 Polygons: Create polygons using freehand or automatic methods
+- 🦾 SAM: Use SAM or MobileSAM to create polygons
 - 🧠 Classification: Build local patch-based classifiers
 - 🔮 Inference: Use trained models for predictions
 - 📊 Metrics: Evaluate model performance